mavrik83/cli-facts/README.md

 ## Features

-Nothing fancy here, but there a few features i'm proud of:
+Nothing fancy here, but there are few features I'm proud of:

 1. You can exit from anywhere in the app by typing any of the following: 'exit', 'quit', 'x', or 'q'.
 They are not case sensitive.
 2. Similarly, when selcting a category, you can type the name of the category or the corresponding number.